 Let’s say you’re flying from New York to Milan.
 Your return trip to New York might leave out of Rome instead of Milan, for one example.
 That’s an open-jaw flight.
 You can save hundreds of dollars if you’re willing to lean into this kind of flexibility.

 Secret Flying focuses on basic economy, premium economy, and business class flights, but as with NextVacay, you can always upgrade to first class when you buy your ticket.

-If you’re loyal to one airline or even if you’re not, most travel credit cards can help you make your way into first class without spending extra dollars.
-Buying a first class ticket outright with miles is a great way to finagle your way into an expensive seat at a discount.
+If you’re loyal to one airline or even if you’re not, most travel credit cards can help you make your way into first-class without spending extra dollars.
+Buying the first-class ticket outright with miles is a great way to finagle your way into an expensive seat at a discount.

 Cards like Chase Sapphire Preferred, Capital One Venture, and Discover It Miles all give members the opportunity to earn a large sum of bonus miles upon signup.